potestiolab/canvas/README.md

 * the choice regarding the production of the input-files for simulating the biomocule in multiple-resolution in LAMMPS, rather than GROMACS (default simulating package) [_`-c/--code lammps `_]

-* the option of also introducing rescaled non-bonded 1-4 interactions also on the interface AT-CG (by default, rescaled non-bonded 1-4 interactions are introduced only in the AT region) [_`-r/--resc14 Y`_]
+* an option that introduces rescaled non-bonded 1-4 interactions also on the interface AT-CG (by default, rescaled non-bonded 1-4 interactions are introduced only in the AT region) [_`-r/--resc14 Y`_]

 * the decision of not solvating the system (by default the system will be solvated and neutralized with sodium and chlorine ions) [_`-s/--solvate N`_]

 Furthermore, the MPI-version (_block-MPI.py_) gives the user the possibility to define the number of cores for parallelizing this code [_`number_of_cores`_]: by default the script will exploit the maximum number of available cores present on laptop/cluster.

-The arguments are described in **Sec.
+The arguments are described in **Section.
 5.1**.
 In order to launch the **CANVAS.py/CANVAS-MPI4.py** scripts, the command-line is the following:

 ```bash
 ### SERIAL VERSION